SamuelClucas/Dot/README.md

 }

 f(array, sum);
-printf(\"%d\\n\", *sum);
+printf("%d\n", *sum);
 free(array);
 free(sum);

-⚙️ Compilation
+Compilation
-The language is compiled using .., a minimalist build tool.
+Dot is compiled using .., a minimalist build tool.

 No headers.
-No imports.
 No macros.
+No includes.

-Instead, a single file (e.g., .dotbuild) defines directory structure and dependencies.
+Project structure is declared using a .dotbuild file:

 [build]
 entry = main.dot